Livestock

 Out of stock

 Dalmatian Molly Poecilia latipinna Molly fish are a hardy, easy fish that can be acclimated to either salt or freshwater.
 They are compatible with smaller community fish and larger fish.
 Mollies tend to have a bigger appetite than most fish, so it is recommended to have a good filtration system to make up for the extra feedings they will want.
 Mollys can grow to a length of 5 inches, and while they do not school they do swim in a shoaling pattern, so they prefer to be with their own kind.
 A group of 5 is recommended for them to feel safe in the aquarium.
 They are omnivores and prefer both meaty foods and algae.
 High quality flake food should be given alongside freeze-dried bloodworms and brine shrimp.
 Dalmatian Molly Specifics The Dalmatian Molly is a fun coloration of a classic freshwater fish, making them a sightly addition to a community tank.
 Dalmatian Molly's grow to a size of 4-1/2", so a tank of at least 30g for a group of at least 5 is optimum.
-They prefer their water to be between 68-82oF, their pH between 7.0-7.8, and a dKH between 10-25.
+They prefer their water to be between 68-82oF, their pH between 7.0-7.8.

 Out of stock